Fox's Book of Martyrs

 In

-but was diverted from this pursuit by the following accident.
-Walking out into
+from this pursuit by the following accident.
+Walking out into the fields one

 Here